OpaleRambaud/GB_barcodes_project/README.md

 - BBC : Bootstrap Barcodes Construction.
 This script allows to build the barcode representation from csv file.
 The input is a csv files with the bipartition you want to visualize in barcode.
 The input is a barcode per biparttion.

 - SRC : Search For Recombination Candidates.
 This script allows to make a recombination candidates search.
 The inputs are the csv file with the bipartion you want to serch for candidates and the csv files with all bipartion who can be candidates.
-The output is a text file with the candidates per fragment of signal loss.
+The output is a text file with the candidates per fragment of signal loss. /!\ This script is in an experimental state (not explained in the article).

 Here is the general pipeline of the project for a better understanding of the role of each script :